 • blood flow condition.

-In a healthy person, the testicles should be in the scrotum.
-However, there are also the following phenomena: one or two testicles not lowered into the scrotum, the location of the testicle near the base of the penis, on the femoral part, pubis, testicular torsion, which is characterized by the presence of the upper pole in the lower part, the location of the epididymis in front of the testicle.
+U healthy person The testicles should be in the scrotum.
+However, the following phenomena also occur: one or two testicles not descended into the scrotum, the location of the testicle near the base of the genital organ, on the femur, pubis, testicular torsion, which is characterized by the presence of the upper pole in the lower part, the location of the epididymis in front of the testicle.
 Its normal location is behind the organ.

 Carrying out the procedure

-Ultrasound diagnostics do not require special preparatory measures.
-Research can be done at any time.
-Preparation for ultrasound claims that three days before the diagnosis, it is necessary to exclude the use of any alcoholic beverages, the day before - coffee, strong tea, drugs that affect blood pressure.
-In addition, it is important to carry out hygienic treatment of the penis, do not take liquid for 3 hours.
+For ultrasound diagnostics no special preparatory measures are required.
+The study can be carried out at any time.
+Preparing for an ultrasound states that three days before the diagnosis you need to exclude the use of any alcoholic drinks, per day – coffee, strong tea, medicines that have an effect on blood pressure.
+In addition, it is important to carry out hygienic treatment of the genital organ and not take liquid for 3 hours.
 It is recommended to visit the toilet half an hour before the procedure.

-During the procedure, the doctor guides the area under study with an ultrasound probe.
+During the procedure, the doctor moves an ultrasonic sensor over the area being examined.

-This procedure is completely painless, takes place within 20 minutes.
-During the study, the patient lies on the couch on his back or side, freeing the lower part of the body from clothing.
-It may also be necessary to change the position of the body, the examination can be carried out while standing.
-A gel that conducts electromagnetic waves is applied to the research area.
-During ultrasound, the following pelvic organs are diagnosed:
+This procedure is completely painless and takes place within 20 minutes.
+During the study, the patient lies on the couch on his back or side, freeing the lower part of his body from clothing.
+You may also need to change your body position; the examination may be performed while standing.
+A conductive gel is applied to the test area. electromagnetic waves.
+During an ultrasound, the following pelvic organs are diagnosed:

 • testicles;